Appendix: Day-0 Plan

 - USM—Configure the user-based security model (USM) settings.
 This configuration includes a username, authentication type, and an encryption type.
 You can configure a local engine or a remote engine for USM.
 If you select a remote engine, specify an engine identifier in hexadecimal format.
 This ID is used to compute the security digest for authenticating and encrypting packets sent to a user on the remote host.
 If you specify the Local Engine option, the engine ID specified on the General tab is considered.
 If no engine ID is specified, local mist is configured as the default value.

 - VACM—Define a view-based access control model (VACM).
 A VACM lets you set access privileges for a group.
-You can control access by filtering the MIB objects available for read, write, and notify operations using a predefined view (you must define the required views first from the Views tab).
+You can control access by filtering the MIB objects available to read, write, and notify operations using a predefined view (you must define the required views first from the Views tab).
 Each view can be associated with a specific security model (v1, v2c, or usm) and security level (authenticated, privacy, or none).
 You can also apply security settings (you have the option to use already defined USM settings here) to the access group from the Security to Group settings.

-- Notify—Select SNMPv3 management targets for notifications, and specify the notification type.
+- Notify—Select SNMPv3 management targets for notifications and specify the notification type.
 To configure this, assign a name to the notification, choose the targets or tags that should receive the notifications, and indicate whether it should be a trap (unconfirmed) or an inform (confirmed) notification.

 - Target—Configure the message processing and security parameters for sending notifications to a particular management target.
 You can also specify the target IP address here.